 Following are the instruments that investors or traders use in the derivative market:

 It gives the buyer the right (not an obligation) to buy or sell the underlying asset at a specific price and at a specific date.
 On the basis of when the buyer executes the contract, an option could either be American, European, or Bermudan.
 Options involve buying put or call options.

 Like options, futures are the standard agreements between the parties.
 And these contracts give a right to the holder to buy or sell the underlying asset at an agreed price and at a future date.
 However, unlike options, a futures contract is both a right and an obligation to execute the agreement on or before the specified date, as per the provisions.
 Since these are standard agreements, they trade on the exchange market.

-These are the same as the futures contract with the only difference being they are over the counter products.
-This means they are not standardized contracts and are not regulated, nor they trade on any exchange.
+These are the same as the futures contract, with the only difference being they are over-the-counter products.
+This means they are not standardized contracts and are not regulated, nor do they trade on any exchange.
 The parties are free to customize the contracts as per their requirements.

 Advantages of Derivative Market

 Following are the advantages of a Derivative Market: